Poulton is a vibrant village of around 160 houses, set in the Cotswolds, an Area of Outstanding Natural Beauty. It has a beautiful 19th

 Poulton is in the county of Gloucestershire, in the south of the Cotswolds and is part of the Hampton ward of the Cotswold District Council.
 The parish had a population of 408 at the 2011 census.

-The next Poulton Village Hall Annual General Meeting will take place on Monday, 9th November 2020 at 7.00 pm.
+The Poulton Village Hall Annual General Meeting, which was to have taken place on Monday, 9th November 2020 at 7.00 pm, has been cancelled due to the new COVID-19 lockdown.
 See Poulton Village Hall page

 MESSAGE FROM POULTON PARISH COUNCIL – PROPOSED SOLAR FARM – OCTOBER 2020